TimeWalkOrg/building-mill-valley-ca-lumberyard/README.md

 129 Miller Avenue, Mill Valley, CA 94941

 ## Building History
+Throughout its hundred and twenty six years of existence the Mill Valley Lumber Yard has gone though a number of names and owners.
+First owned privately in 1892, the yard opened with the name Dollar Lumber Co under the ownership of Robert Dollar.
+Six years later in 1898 the yard was transferred into the ownership of J.H.McInnes, who kept the yard for ten years.
+In 1908 it was sold to R.C.
+Doherty, who reopened it under the name Doherty Lumber Co.
+Doherty owned the yard for  four years before it changed ownership once again in 1912 to N.P.
+Yost and gained its current name: Mill Valley Lumber Co.
+Since 1912 the yard has move through several other people’s hands (1956 - J.L.
+Castleman; 1988 - J.L.
+Castleman et. al. J. Merchant; 1996 - J.Merchant; 2004 - T. Cerri; 2012 - Matt and Jan Mathews) but has retained the name Mill Valley Lumber Co.
+The yard was remodeled in 1914 following significant damage in a storm, but retains the same building footprints.

 Excerpt from a 2014 historic evaluation ([link here](http://cityofmillvalley.granicus.com/MetaViewer.php?view_id=2&clip_id=721&meta_id=31010)):

 "The history of the Mill Valley Lumber property is integral to the history of the town of Mill Valley.